-New Year, New You?
-8 Steps to Crush Your Goals in 2020
+New Years Resolutions: 8 Steps to Crush Your Goals in 2020

 “Making resolutions is a cleansing ritual of self-assessment and repentance that demands personal honesty and, ultimately, reinforces humility.
 Breaking them is part of the cycle.”